 The flagship facility of our Riding Program

 is our indoor Mars Arena.
 Other facilities include 40 box stalls for School- and student-owned horses, three teaching arenas, and the permanent Hunter Trials course.
 With a program that supports different levels of riders, time at the Barn is the highlight of many Chatham Hall girls’ days.

 The centerpiece of the riding facilities is Mars Arena, a 42,000 square foot indoor riding arena with stadium seating.
 A gift from Mr. and Mrs. John Mars P ’78, Mars Arena provides students with an all-weather facility for lessons as well as the ability to host local and regional horse shows.

 A campus favorite, the Fitness Trail is a one-mile loop located on the back of campus.
 The Cross Country team often uses the trail as a part of their practices and home meets, and the Bamboo Forest is a community favorite.

 Athletic Fields & Tennis Courts

-Chatham Hall has numerous outdoor fields and tennis courts to support all of our student-athletes.
-These include Nellie's Field, which is used for Field Hockey and Lacrosse.
+Chatham Hall has numerous outdoor fields and tennis courts to support all of our student-athletes, including Nellie's Field which is used for field hockey and lacrosse.